This is the second in a series of articles on understanding thermal ticket printing and determining if it’s right for you.

 - Compressed-Air dusters can effectively remove dust and large particles from the printer.

-Following basic maintenance procedures for standard thermal printers will extend the life of your printer.
-Please refer to your printer’s user manual for further and more detail instructions and recommendations.
+Following basic maintenance procedures for direct thermal printers will extend the life of your printer.
+Please refer to the direct thermal printers' user manual for further and more detail instructions and recommendations.

-Consider your print needs, options for advertising, and costs before purchasing your thermal printer.
+Consider your print needs, options for advertising, and costs before purchasing direct thermal printers.
 With proper maintenance, your venue will maximize the life of your printer and the return of your investment.